Melito of Sardis

 Why they accept any type of idols, images, or icons?

-Why they condemn a literal millennial reign of Christ?
+Why they condemn a literal millennial reign of Christ which Melito stood for?

-Why they do not observe Passover on the 14th of Nisan?
+Why they do not observe Passover on the 14th of Nisan like the Gentile Melito did?

 Why they celebrate Easter on a Sunday as the replacement for the 14th of Nisan Passover?

-While most Protestants will agree with Melito for the first three, they probably do not agree with the last three.
-Thus Protestants should ask themselves why they accepted the position of the Roman Catholics on these subjects, instead of the teachings of Melito?
+Therefore, Protestants should ask themselves why they accepted the position of the Greco-Roman Catholics on these subjects, instead of the teachings of Melito?

-Those of us in the Church of God have never accepted the beliefs of the Roman Church or its descendants when they differ from the teachings from the Bible.
+Those of us in the Church of God have never accepted the beliefs of the Greco-Roman Catholic churches nor their Protestants descendants when they differ from the teachings from the Bible.
 Nor should any who consider themselves to be true Christians (more information can be found in the article The Bible and Tradition).

 It should also be noted that even The Catholic Encyclopedia admits that there was also a non-Roman group that could trace its teachings to the original apostles,